 - Evidence of Work and/or Community Service Experience

 Navarro College has established equivalent course credit for professional certificates and Texas state licensure.
 Certain licenses and certifications awarded from non-Texas institutions may be eligible for credit if a reciprocity agreement exists with the State of Texas.
 Such licenses or certifications may also be included in a portfolio assessment as outlined in these procedures.

 Course credit is based on competencies demonstrated through successful completion of the professional certification or state licensure examinations.
 Students must provide evidence of an official, current Texas licensure or professional certificate to receive credit.
 Credit is generally awarded for introductory level courses only and will not be awarded for core curriculum.
-No more than twenty-five percent (25%) of the hours required for a degree or certificate may be earned by Industry/Professional Certification.
+No more than fifty percent (50%) of the hours required for a degree or certificate may be earned by Industry/Professional Certification.

 To be eligible, student must be currently pursuing a Navarro College degree or certificate, have completed at least fifteen (15) semester credit hours, and have a GPA of at least 2.0.

 Students who have a grievance related to the Prior Learning Assessment process must follow the “Grade Challenge Policy” found in the Student Handbook, the Academic Catalog, and Navarro College Board Policy Manual – FKD.1: Students – Student Rights and Responsibilities – Grade Challenge.

 EXCEPTIONS TO PROCEDURE